Court kills Flint water charges against ex-governor, others

 There is no dispute that lead affects the brain and nervous system, especially in children.
 Experts have not identified a safe lead level in kids.

-Meanwhile, roughly 10,100 lead or steel water lines had been replaced at Flint homes by last December.
+Flint in 2015 returned to a water system based in southeastern Michigan.
+Meanwhile, roughly 10,100 lead or steel water lines had been replaced at homes by last December.

 Associated Press writer Corey Williams in Detroit contributed to this story.